OCA/e-commerce/website_sale_product_minimal_price/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the functionality of website sale module to allow to display the minimal price in '/shop' view  when product has extra variants price and set order by extra price in product's view.
+This module extends the functionality of website sale module to allow to display the minimal price in '/shop' view  when product has distinct variants price and set order by minimal price in product's view.

 **Table of contents**